Florent2/test-regexp-online/README.md

 * check other online regular expression testers to see if other features can be useful

 * add tests (with http://pivotal.github.com/jasmine/ ?)
-* check if it's working with special characters / allow to input special characters like \n

 * more work needed to support the g flag to correctly highlight all matched strings
+* to support the m flag I would need the user to be able to enter characters like \n

 * allow example or counter example deletion
 * fix spans showing: initially they are displayed below the input field